Bridging loans and Auction finance timelines

 At a Glance

-- Bridging is short-term secured finance commonly used to meet fixed auction completion deadlines – what bridging means in practice
+• Bridging is short-term secured finance used to meet fixed auction completion deadlines, but it still requires valuation, legal work, and underwriting.

-- Preparation before the auction is the single biggest factor in whether completion is smooth – Phase 1: before the auction
+• Preparation before the auction is the single biggest factor in whether completion is smooth.

 What is bridging finance in an auction context?